spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 ### Testing the Environment

 The artifact can be tested using Docker to ensure a reproducible environment.
-Follow these steps to verify the setup and run basic functionality tests:
+The following steps demonstrate the complete workflow: processing raw packet captures (PCAP files) into machine learning format, then using this processed data for feature importance analysis and website fingerprinting attacks.

 #### Quick Start with Docker